pubnub/LinkItONE/README.md

 c)	Retrieving message history.

 The PubNub LinkIt ONE library also enables retrieval of message history.
-The functionality is similar to cases (a) and (b).
+The functionality is similar to message publication (a) and subscribe and read messages (b).

     Serial.println("retrieving message history");
     client = PubNub.history(channel);